Philip Neri: Death and veneration

-Philip Neri is one of the influential figures of the Counter-Reformation and is noted for converting to personal holiness many of the influential people within the Church itself.
+Philip Neri is one of the influential figures of the Counter-Reformation and is noted for converting to personal holiness many of the influential people within the church itself.
+His attitude towards animals is referred to in the Catechism of the Catholic Church as offering an example to be followed, alongside the gentleness shown to animals by St. Francis.

 Philip is remembered in the Church of England with a commemoration on 26 May.

 Legacy

 The Oratory

 The congregation Philip Neri founded is of an original stamp, little resembling a monastery of the older type, and its rules (not drawn up by Philip Neri, but approved by Pope Paul V in 1612) leave considerable freedom of action compared with traditional religious foundations.

 The Congregation of the Oratory of Saint Philip Neri is a pontifical society of apostolic life of Catholic priests and lay brothers who live together in a community bound together but without formal vows.
 They are commonly referred to as Oratorians (Oratorian Fathers).
 Oratorians commit themselves to membership in a particular, independent, self-governing local community (an Oratory, usually named for the place in which it is located).
 In some locations, the local Oratory has been designated to administer a particular parish; others may be tasked with campus ministry.